FredaWerdiger/confidenceSim/README.md

 Some examples of designs are as follows:

 ### Standard Randomised Control Trial (RCT)
 With `confidenceSim` you may design a randomised trial comparing a single experimental treatment to control with a single analysis point which is the primary analysis.
 Primary analysis of treatment efficacy is based on confidence in treatment benefit.
+To design a single-stage trial, the `looks` fields would be a single number, respresenting the maximum sample size.
+The length of `looks` represents the number of stages.

 ### Group sequential trial
 A group sequential trial involves multiple interim analysis with options to stop early for efficacy, harm or futility.
 With `confidenceSim`, decisions to stop early are made on the basis of confidence analysis.
 To control for Type I error, thresholds are derived with the `getGSdesign` function using an alpha-spending function.
 However, there are numerous options for trial monitoring.
 For example, by setting `multiarm.mode = 'MONITOR FUTILITY'` the trial will only be stopped early for futility, and a test for efficacy only undertaken in the final, primary, analysis.
 In that case a fixed `alpha=0.05` may be set.
 Otherwise `multiarm.mode = 'CONFIDENCE-BASED'` uses confidence monitoring for futility, efficacy and inferiority (harm).